Najma Thabsheera

 Najma Thabsheera also known as Adv.
 Najma Thabsheera (born 30 June 1995) is an Indian lawyer and politician from the Indian Union Muslim League (IUML) party from Kerala.
-She is an advocate of the High Court of Kerala by profession and also currently serves as the National Secretary of IUMLs Muslim Youth League.
-She also serves as the chairperson of the Welfare standing committee in Perinthalmanna block panchayath.
-She is the former National Vice President of the Muslim Students Federation, and she is practicing as a lawyer in the High Court of Kerala.
+She is currently serving as the President of the Perinthalmanna Block Panchayath.
+She is an advocate of the High Court of Kerala by profession and also currently serves as the National Secretary of IUMLs Muslim Youth League.She is the former National Vice President of the Muslim Students Federation, and she is practicing as a lawyer in the High Court of Kerala.

 Personal life and education

 Najma was born on 30 June 1995 in Kottakkal, Malappuram district, Kerala.
 Najma is the daughter of Mohamed Hidayathulla (father) and Thwayyiba Paravath (mother).
 She did her schooling in AMUPS Parappur and Higher School in PKMM Higher Secondary School Edarikode Kottakkal.
 She graduated with a Bachelor of Laws from Government Law College, Kozhikode and Master of Laws from University of Calicut.
 Najma is married to P.A.
 Nishad, a lawyer at the Kerala High Court.